valenontivero/TP2_SO/Readme.md

+#Kernel: main elements of an operating system

+## How to build and run

 x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.

 The final goal of the project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.